 - many NHS employers will pay you more than the minimum wage

 - if you are aged 16 to 18 or 19+ and in your first year of an apprenticeship, the minimum you should receive is £4.81 an hour (the National Minimum Wage for apprentices)

-- they take between one and five years to complete
+- apprenticeships take between one and five years to complete

 - anyone over the age of 16 can do one

-- you're likely to spend four days on work placement and one day or at a training centre or college
+- over a week, you're likely to spend the equivalent of four days on work placement and one day at a training centre or college

 - you'll develop your skills, including English and maths